iiAviator/OpenSourcePython/README.md

 | [Essential Math for Machine Learning: Python Edition](https://www.edx.org/course/essential-math-for-machine-learning-python-edition-3)| Microsoft| 6 Weeks, 6-8 Hours per week.| Introduction to Python: Fundamentals |

 ## Additional Resources:
 Below are a various amount of resources that are free to access that you can also use to learn Python.
+Not all of these resources are open source.

 | Resource | Description |
 | ------ | ------ |